Musare/aw-watcher-musare/README.md

 ### Using for the first time

 1. Once the extension is installed, open the extension popup by clicking on the icon (top right in most browsers).
-2. Fill in a list of hostnames that the extension should work on (e.g. localhost,3. musare.com, etc.) seperated with a comma.
+2. Fill in a list of hostnames that the extension should work on (e.g. localhost, musare.com, etc.) seperated with a comma.
 3. In the hostname field, put in the hostname of your computer.

 ### How it works